Yanni Gourde Game Preview: Kraken vs. Canucks

-The Seattle Kraken, Yanni Gourde included, will meet the Vancouver Canucks on Saturday, November 18, 2023 at 10:00 PM ET.
-Considering a bet on Gourde in the Kraken-Canucks game?
-Use our stats and information below.
+The Seattle Kraken, Yanni Gourde included, will meet the Vancouver Canucks on Friday, November 24, 2023 at 10:00 PM ET.
+Fancy a bet on Gourde?
+We have numbers and figures to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.